C0d3-5t3w/extog/README.md

 AT THE BOTTOM OF THE FILE ADD:

-alias extog="cd ~/extog && sudo ./toggle"
+alias extog='cd ~/extog && sudo ./toggle'

+now you can just run:

+extog

+😁

 # ENJOY!!! if you have any issues find and @ me in the pwnagotchi unofficial discord: https://discord.gg/wBgZPn6M